Description

 'Maximum drawdown measures the loss in any losing period during a fund’s investment record.
 It is defined as the percent retrenchment from a fund’s peak value to the fund’s valley value.
 The drawdown is in effect from the time the fund’s retrenchment begins until a new fund high is reached.
 The maximum drawdown encompasses both the period from the fund’s peak to the fund’s valley (length), and the time from the fund’s valley to a new fund high (recovery).
 It measures the largest percentage drawdown that has occurred in any fund’s data record.'

-• During the last 3 years, the maximum drop from peak to valley is -60.3 days, which is lower, thus worse than the value of -22.1 days from the benchmark.
+• During the last 3 years, the maximum reduction from previous high is -57 days, which is lower, thus worse than the value of -19.2 days from the benchmark.

 MaxDuration:

-• Looking at the maximum time in days below previous high water mark of 1126 days in the last 5 years of ProShares Ultra Silver, we see it is relatively larger, thus worse in comparison to the benchmark SPY (488 days)
+• Looking at maximum days below previous high in of 523 days in the period of the last 3 years, we see it is relatively higher, thus worse in comparison to SPY (290 days).

 AveDuration: